PaytenASEE/msu-java-sdk/README.md

 SessionTokenResponse sessionTokenResponse = msuClient.doRequest(sessionTokenRequest);
 ```
 A session token request can be created and used for subsequent requests for as long as it's not expired.
 If session token authentication is not set on request, `defaultAuthentication` set on the client is used.
-Here's an PREAUTH request authenticated with a session token.
+Here's a PREAUTH request authenticated with a session token.
 ```java
 SessionTokenRequest sessionTokenRequest = SessionTokenRequest.builder().withCurrency(Currency.TRY)
 		.withAmount(new BigDecimal("100.00")).withCustomer("customer-3828342004")